GO-Shoderu/alx-low_level_programming/0x08-recursion/README.md

                 - this C program will return the factorial of an input calculated recursively
                 - you will need to execute the code below to test the script ./3-factorial

+	4-pow_recursion.c
+                - this C program will return the pow of an input calculated recursively
+                - you will need to execute the code below to test the script ./4-pow